 Question: How is the travel time paid?
 What am I not paid for?

 Reason: Are you paid via mileage rate or hourly rate.
-If you are paid at an hour rate what is that rate?
-Is there is certain amount of time that isn’t paid for travel?
+If you are paid at an hourly rate what is that rate?
+Is there is a certain amount of time that isn’t paid for travel?

 Question: Am I paid for report time?
 At what rate am I paid for report time?
 Does processing video count as report time?
 If it is paid, what is the typical amount of time that is billed by investigators for report time?

-Reason: I have worked for a company that do not pay for report time.
+Reason: I have worked for a company that does not pay for report time.
 They expected all report writing to be done in the vehicle.
-Of course I had to finish my reports at home on many occasions but I wasn’t paid for that time.
-And that was irritating for me and I am sure you will find that irritating as well.
+Of course, I had to finish my reports at home on many occasions but I wasn’t paid for that time.
+And that was irritating to me and I am sure you will find that irritating as well.

 Some companies will only pay 1 hour for reporting writing time.
 Some companies will only pay surveillance reporting writing at a minimum wage.
 It is important to know what you will paid for when creating the final product for a client.